How do I apply?

 Since this is a joint program, from which University will my degree be awarded?

 The CNYMPH Program is a joint program between Upstate Medical University and Syracuse University, which means as a matriculating student you will be simultaneously enrolled at both Universities and have access to resources at both institutions.
 The MPH diploma awarded to each student will have the seals of both Universities.
 However, administrative records (transcripts, academic and financial records, etc) will be housed at Upstate Medical University.

 Is the Program accredited?

 The program has been approved by the NY State Department of Education but has not been approved by the national accreditation body, CEPH (Council on Education for Public Health).
 A program CANNOT seek accreditation until one class of students has graduated.
-It is our intention to enter into accreditation status after we graduate our first class.
+We are currently going through the accreditation process.

 If I graduate from a currently non-accredited program, can I sit for the national public health exam?